Family Medical Leave Act

 Your Job Should Be Safe When You Take Medical Leave

-If you have been denied medical leave or faced consequences for taking it, you need help for a skilled San Diego FMLA lawyer.
+If you have been denied medical leave or faced consequences for taking it, including wrongful termination, you need help for a skilled San Diego FMLA lawyer.
 AMartin Law has been fighting for employee rights in our community since 2009.

 What You Should Know About Medical Leave

 Any employer with at least 50 employees must adhere to the FMLA.
-This entitles an employee up to 12 weeks of leave in a 12-month period if they have a medical concern.
+This entitles an employee up to 12 weeks of unpaid leave in a 12 month period if they have a medical concern.
 Employees who need to leave for military reasons are entitled to up to 26 weeks of leave in a 12-month period.

 However, in order to qualify for medical leave, you must meet certain qualifications: